 - Finding eBooks

-- In Omni results, on left-hand side limit to "Books and eBooks" and "Available online"
+- In Omni results, under "Modify your search," limit the search facets to "Books and eBooks" and "Available online"

 - If you are near the Laurier Library, you can also request print books via "Books to Go"

 - When you locate an appropriate book, look at the assigned subject headings to find other material

 - Omni only searches the record of the book (i.e, author, title, subjects), not the full text.
 You can also search the full text contents of our ebooks by searching through our ebook platforms

 - If you identify a book but cannot locate an ebook version in Omni, try the following